mrhaw/Pixtulate-MODX-Snippet/README.md

 laptop 					>> 	800
 //edit this or set a override value for width.

-Pixtulate is also planning to share Responsive Javascript that makes this the most bulletproof solution for image handling ever.
+Responsive frameworks like Bootstrap uses javascript (class="img-responsive") but Pixtulate is also planning to share their Responsive Javascript!
+This makes this the most bulletproof solution for image handling ever.
 Keep an eye on their website!